-2. A code of behaviour for students (Appendix B)
+2. School Culture: A code of behaviour for students (Appendix C)

-Through representation on the Sixth Form Committee, Year and School Council, students are invited to contribute to determining our behaviour policy and what's expected within the School.
+Through representation on the Sixth Form Committee, Year and School Councils, students are invited to contribute to determining our behaviour policy and the culture that is expected within the School.